DWLooney/TrumpTwitter/README.md

 # TrumpTwitter
-Database Archive WebApp of tweets from various popular United States democratic/republican candidates
+Database Archive WebApp of tweets from various popular United States Democratic and Republican candidates.

+This app can be used by users that are concerned with the elections of the United States and either want to fact check Twitter posts or simply follow the latest trends of the candidates on Twitter.

-Features: Filter by time frame, retweet count, favorite count, primary and secondary terms  (TODO)
+Features: Filter by time frame, retweet count, favorite count, primary and secondary terms  (TODO).
 Stack: NextJS using NodeJS and React, MariaDB

 ## TO BUILD
--Download node.JS with NPM, add NPM to PATH
+-Download node.JS with NPM, add NPM to PATH.

--Download MariaDB
+-Download MariaDB.

--To run locally, in 'my.ini', add the following line:
+-To run locally, in 'my.ini', add the following line under '[mysqld]':
  bind-address = 127.0.0.1

--Import trumptweeter.sql to the MariaDB instance
+-Import trumptweeter.sql to the MariaDB instance.

--Open with your favorite IDE
+-Open with your favorite IDE.

--Run NPM install in the root directory
+-Run NPM install in the root directory.

--Run NPM run dev in the root directory
+-Run NPM run dev in the root directory.